The Ballydesmond Company

 Inspired by Tradition

 The inspiration behind Siobhán's Irish Fire Logs has its origins in the farming community of Ballydesmond, County Cork, Ireland, and Hannah Murphy, who was born in 1891 in a two bedroom farmhouse in Ballydesmond.
 Hannah (Siobhán in Gaelic) was one of six children born to Daniel and Julia Murphy.

 The Murphy farm in Ballydesmond was just short of 100 acres, on land that was considered poor for farming, and had more than one peat bog on the land.
 Like most families in Ireland, the farmhouse was heated by a stove that burned peat, most likely harvested on the Murphy farm.
 Hannah immigrated to the United States in 1917, married and had four children.
 The brothers and sisters loved to hear their grandmother, Hannah, tell stories about life on the farm in Ballydesmond.
 The Murphy home had no indoor plumbing or heat.
 But Hannah said there was always a warm peat fire to sit by, and the Murphy family was perfectly comfortable.
 As children, they pressed their grandmother to explain what “peat” was.
 She said peat was dug out of the bog, that it was earth.
-When we persisted, asking how can you burn earth, she explained it was “Irish firewood”.
+When they persisted, asking how can you burn earth, she explained it was “Irish firewood”.

 The Ballydesmond Company’s goal is to warm homes everywhere with the magic of Irish peat that Siobhán and the Murphy family enjoyed in Ballydesmond.

 We hope you enjoy Siobhán’s Irish Fire Logs!